enielrodriguez/lenovo-conservation-mode-switcher/README.md

 <br>

 # Conservation Mode Switcher
-KDE Plasma widget to turn on/off the battery conservation mode in compatible systems.
+KDE Plasma widget to turn on/off the battery conservation mode in **compatible Lenovo laptops**.
-**WARNING:** Please make sure that your hardware has this feature of limiting the battery charge.

 ## Install